 Before joining the SFO, Graham worked for the Commerce Commission where he was a Manager in the Competition Branch.
-Prior to that Graham was a Detective Sergeant at the New Zealand Police in both Wellington and Auckland.
+Prior to this, Graham was a Detective Sergeant at New Zealand Police in both Wellington and Auckland.
 He has also spent time working across Asia as a Human Resources Manager for a Sydney-based technology company.
-Graham has a Bachelor of Business Studies from Massey University and a post graduate qualification from the University of Auckland.
+Graham has a Bachelor of Business Studies from Massey University and a postgraduate qualification from the University of Auckland.

 Kylie Cooper joined the SFO in 2017 and currently leads the Investigations team, which deals with all matters of serious or complex financial crime that the Director has decided to investigate.

 Kylie has worked as a lawyer with Crown Law in their Criminal Group.
 She has 10 years of experience at New Zealand Police, primarily with the Criminal Investigation Branch.
 Kylie holds an LLB (Hons) and BSc from the University of Auckland.